WhateverMars/random_string_generator/README.md

 ## rand_str_gen.py

 This creates a random string of letters, mixing capitlised and uncapitalised.
 The function takes the size of the string desired.

+## factorial.py

+This gives the factorial of any given positive integer which it takes as the only input.